derekg1729/Enhanced-Platform-Starter-Kit/docs/hello-world-v2-design/feature-progress.md

   - Created agent chat page for chatting with agents
   - Created API keys page for managing API keys
   - All tests passing
-- ✅ Completed implementation stage
-  - All 85 tests for the Hello World V2 feature are passing
-  - Moved to COMPLETION stage
 - ✅ Updated navigation component
   - Added links to agents and API keys pages in the navigation sidebar
   - Ensured proper highlighting of active links